nrbrt10/NAVSYS-Backend/README.md

-Backend prototype to gather ingame data from Space Engineers client.
+Backend prototype to gather ingame data from the Space Engineers client.